 - Users who make use of Receiver for HTML5.

 Using Generic Lync.
-The Real-Time Media Connector running on each VDA is used for video or/and audio processing the such traffic is delivered via ICA.
+The Real-Time Media Connector running on each VDA is used for video or/and audio processing the such video/audio traffic via Skype for Business is delivered via ICA.

 Here are the suggested and best practice configurations you should make for users falling back to an unoptimized delivery of Skype for Business.